Athpr123/Binary-Classification-Using-Machine-learning/README.md

 # Dataset Description-

-The dataset given consists of data corresponding to 50553.
+The dataset given consists of data corresponding to 50553 customers.
 Following are the features of the dataset -

 1.Target: Claim Status (Claim)
 2.Name of agency (Agency)